vmware/etcd-recovery/README.md

   unpause it after the recovery is complete.
 - Before taking a backup, stop the etcd on each control plane VM by moving the manifest file (`/etc/kubernetes/manifests/etcd.yaml`) to another location, for example, `~/etcd.yaml`.
 This will cause kubelet to stop the etcd container automatically.
+- etcd-recovery requires the [etcd-diagnosis](https://github.com/vmware/etcd-diagnosis) tool.
+Please download the etcd-diagnosis and put the binary in the same directory as etcd-recovery.

 ### Step 1: Prepare the configuration file